FloChiff/phd/notes/bibliography.md

 ----------

 ##### Phillip Benjamin Ströbel, Simon Clematide, and Martin Volk.
 2020.
 "How Much Data Do You Need?
 About the Creation of a Ground Truth for Black Letter and the Effectiveness of Neural OCR".
 In *Proceedings of the 12th Language Resources and Evaluation Conference*, pages 3551–3559, Marseille, France.
 European Language Resources Association.
+In this paper, the authors are doing experiments to determine the quantity of ground truth necessary to obtain an efficient model for the specific case of black letter corpus (sort of a German Fraktur font).
+After exposing the specificities present in those kinds of corpora and the previous work done with OCR/HTR systems to improve model quality of those corpora, the authors present their ground truth, as well as the OCR systems chosen for the experiments.
+Then, they expose the various experiments they did, the goal of the experiments and the results, presenting in details of the operation worked and the differences from one system to another, illustrated by table of statistics and images.
+Finally, they draw their conclusion on systems efficiency and ground truth size for a good model.

 ----------